darrynten/google-cloud-translate-php/README.md

 #### Cheapskate Mode

-While not immediately clear, the Google Cloud Translate API charges per 1000 characters.
+While not immediately clear, the Google Cloud Translate API charges per character.
+At the time of writing around $20 for 1m characters. (you pay for detection and translation at the same rates).

-We've added "cheapskate mode" that, if set, automatically truncates the desired text, saving you another credit.
+If you wish to first detect the language and then translate, you will pay twice for each character.

+We're added cheapskate mode, and what this setting allows is for you to limit the amount of text used in language detection.

 This feature is on by default and can easily be disabled.
+By default it limits language detection to a tweet worth of characters.

 ### Conveniences